‘The Young And The Restless’ Casting News Brings A Blast From The Past And New Faces To Genoa City!

 The Young and the Restless casting details bring some intriguing new (and old) characters back to the storyline with Victor’s brother and two new women arriving in Genoa City soon.

-Tomorrow, Rey (Jordi Vilasuso) and Arturo’s (Jason Canela) sister Lola (Sasha Calle) shows up in Genoa City.
+Tomorrow, Rey (Jordi Vilasuso) and Arturo’s (Jason Canela) sister, Lola (Sasha Calle), shows up in Genoa City.
 She runs a food truck named La Vita Lola, and she catches Kyle’s (Michael Mealor) attention, according to Inquisitr‘s Y&R spoilers.
 It looks like Kyle and Lola will end up exploring their connection in the upcoming months.

-Soap Opera Digest reported that the daytime newcomer experienced plenty of “no’s” before she landed the new role on the number one CBS Daytime drama.
+Soap Opera Digest reported that the daytime newcomer experienced plenty of “no’s” before she landed the new role on the No. 1 CBS Daytime drama.
 It also took a while for her to hear back about her audition.

-Calle said, “I actually auditioned for Lola two months before and it was two months before they called me again.”
+“I actually auditioned for Lola two months before and it was two months before they called me again,” Calle said.

 The call came on a Monday, and she went in for testing on Wednesday just two days later.
 She had what she described as a “lovely” audition with Michael (Kyle), and then 40 minutes later they called to offer her the role.

-On September 20, Victor’s (Eric Braeden) brother, Matt Miller returns to Genoa City, and that will end up shaking things up for Victor and Jack (Peter Bergman).
+On September 20, Victor’s (Eric Braeden) brother, Matt Miller, returns to Genoa City, and that will end up shaking things up for Victor and Jack (Peter Bergman).

 Who’s ready to meet Lola Rosales?
 Tune in tomorrow for @SashaCalle’s #YR debut! pic.twitter.com/UY0iegnzNc